 According to the World Health Organization, more than 1 billion people worldwide are living with preventable vision impairment — something that disproportionately affects the global poor.
 Nearly 90% of those affected live in the developing world, where a combination of malnutrition, poor water quality, lack of sanitation, and inadequate healthcare and health education conspires to spread diseases that damage vision and impede access to treatment.

 Visual impairment further entrenches people in poverty and can be deadly for sufferers: a high proportion of blind children die within a few years of losing sight, either from the underlying disease or due to the inability of their impoverished families to care for them.

 The solution: low-cost cataract surgeries and vision procedures

-Over half of the world’s visual impairment and blindness could be prevented or cured — in many cases through inexpensive medication or surgery.
-Take cataracts: they are one of the leading causes of blindness globally, and restorative surgery costs only around $50 in the developing world.
+About 90% of the world’s visual impairment could be prevented or cured — in many cases through inexpensive medication or surgery.
+Take cataracts for example: they are one of the leading causes of blindness globally, and restorative surgery costs only around $50 in the developing world.
 It’s one of the most cost- effective of all public health interventions.

 How Seva works